 What is the SWW HUB?

 The HUB is a great place to relax, knit and meet fellow Wool Weekers.

-Located in the Gadderie at the Shetland Museum and Archives, it is open from 10am – 7pm.
+Located in the Gadderie at the Shetland Museum and Archives, Lerwick, it is open from 10am – 7pm.
 Pick up your membership pack here and find out what’s happening each day.
 There is also a handy noticeboard where you can swap tickets and find ways of sharing lifts.
-Complimentary coffee is available.
+Coffee and tea is available.

 Can I bring my non-knitting partner?